 Industrial Control Systems (ICS) are the digital backbone of many modern industries.
 These systems monitor and control industrial processes in sectors such as manufacturing, energy production, transportation, water treatment, and oil and gas operations.
 ICS environments include technologies like programmable logic controllers (PLCs), supervisory control and data acquisition (SCADA) systems, and distributed control systems.

 Over the past decade, industrial environments have become increasingly connected to enterprise networks and the internet.
-While connectivity improves efficiency, automation, and remote monitoring, it also introduces cybersecurity risks.
-These risks are often referred to as Industrial Control System threats.
+While this connectivity improves efficiency and enables remote monitoring, it also introduces significant cybersecurity risks.

-Industrial Control System threats involve cyber activities that attempt to disrupt, manipulate, or gain unauthorized access to industrial operations.
-Attackers may target control networks, operational technology (OT) devices, industrial protocols, or software used to manage infrastructure.
+Industrial Control System (ICS) threats refer to cyber activities that attempt to disrupt, manipulate, or gain unauthorized access to industrial operations.
+These attacks may target control networks, operational technology (OT) devices, industrial protocols, or management software.

-Unlike traditional IT attacks that often focus on stealing data, ICS attacks may impact physical processes.
-This means the consequences can include production shutdowns, equipment damage, safety incidents, and disruptions to essential services.
+Unlike traditional IT attacks focused on data theft, ICS attacks can impact physical processes.
+This can lead to production shutdowns, equipment damage, safety incidents, and disruptions to essential services.

 Why Industrial Control System Security Matters Today

-• Integration of operational technology with corporate IT networks
+- Integration of operational technology with IT networks

 | Industry Sector | Common ICS Applications |